TESS Stellar Rotation up to 80 days in the Southern Continuous Viewing Zone

 \section{Introduction}

-Rotation, activity, and magnetism are all deeply connected to the structure and evolution of stars.
-In stars similar to and less massive than the Sun, rotation and convection power magnetism, which influences stellar winds and causes flares.
+Rotation, activity, and magnetism are all deeply connected to the structure and evolution of stars. {In stars with convective envelopes (on the main sequence, similar to and less massive than the Sun), rotation powers magnetism \citep[e.g.,][]{Parker1955, Spiegel1992}}, which influences stellar winds and causes flares.
 Magnetized winds create torque on stars, causing them to spin down over time \citep{Weber1967}; this allows us to infer stellar ages from rotation periods using gyrochronology \citep{Skumanich1972, Barnes2003}.
 Stellar magnetism is the source of space weather, which directly affects life on Earth as well as the habitability of planets around other stars.
 Because of the inextricable links to rotation, a complete picture of stellar activity and magnetism demands a grasp of rotation across all types of stars.

 The \textit{Kepler} mission \citep{Borucki2010} enabled rotation period estimates for more than 50,000 stars in a single 100-square-degree patch of sky \citep{McQuillan2014, Santos2019, Santos2021}, revolutionizing our understanding of stellar rotation. \textit{Kepler}'s rotation periods enabled precise age estimates for field stars \citep[e.g.,][]{Claytor2020, Lu2021} and investigations of changing stellar activity with time \citep{Mathur2023}.
 The mission also revealed departures from expected rotational behavior, such as a gap in the period distribution of cool stars \citep{McQuillan2014} and a halt of magnetic braking in middle-aged Solar-like stars \citep{Angus2015, vanSaders2016, David2022}.
 Stellar evolution and population synthesis models failed to predict these behaviors \citep{vanSaders2019}, highlighting the need for updated theory as well as more period measurements.